 Three hour exams and the final exam will be given on Feb.
-19, Mar.
-19, April.
-16, and May 7, respectively, also noted in the schedule, 90% of your course grade will be determined from these as explained further below.
+18, Mar.
+18, April.
+18, and May 6, respectively, also noted in the schedule, 90% of your course grade will be determined from these as explained further below.
+The other 10% will be determined from your discussion grades.
 The exams are cumulative, i. e., may include material which has been tested on previous exams.
 The final exam is cumulative.